kyleboas/Erin-Boas/_posts/2025/11/2025-11-14-nantucket.md

 image: "https://raw.githubusercontent.com/kyleboas/Erin-Bakes/refs/heads/main/uploads/2025/11/IMG_9998.jpeg"
 ---

 I'm on a bike in beautiful Nantucket.
+Weeeeeeee!
 Totally not going to fall into a muddy area.

 <!---more--->